konflux-ci/release-service-catalog/tasks/update-cr-status/README.md

 | resource       | The namespaced name of the resource to be patched                                                                    | No       | -             |
 | resultsDirPath | Path to the directory containing the result files in the data workspace which will be added to the resource's status | No       | -             |

+## Changes in 0.3.1
+* Fix shellcheck/checkton linting issues in the task and tests

 ## Changes in 0.3.0
 * Updated the base image used in this task